hlts2/gomock/README.md

 # gomock

-gomock is command line tool which makes simple API mock server
+gomock is command line tool which makes simple API mock server.
+No more waiting on backend teams to deliver services.

 # Install